-Wednesday - Begin class by reading silently.
+Tuesday/Wednesday - Begin class by reading silently.
 Today we will look at the five major themes within the book: slavery and racism, society and hypocrisy, religion and superstition, growing up, and freedom.
 After briefly discussing each, the students will be given an in-class assignment that will ask them to identify quotation from the book and put them under the correct theme.
 The students will work in pairs and then we will put the quotes together and discuss as a whole class.
 Exit slip: which theme has had the biggest impact on you?
 Explain.
 Watch movie, if time.

-HW - 38-40 due on Thursday.
+HW - 34-37 due next class.

 Thursday – Students will list Huck Finn’s attitudes and behaviors that change during the novel.
 In small groups, students list the three most important developments in Huck as he matures and learns to take responsibility for his choices.
 As a whole class, list Huck’s Ten Commandments—beliefs he has come to understand as rules to live by.
 Discuss: Do these represent a genuine moral code that we should all embrace?
 Continue with the end of our viewing of the movie.

-HW - Finish book over the long weekend.
+HW - Finish book for Monday.

 Monday - DO NOW: “Well then, says I, what’s the use you learning to do right when it’s troublesome to do right and ain’t no trouble to do wrong, and the wages is just the same?”
 (94).
 Huck exhibits symptoms of what is now called PTSD, or post traumatic stress disorder.
 Have students argue for or against this diagnosis, considering how many deaths Huck has encountered by Chapter 18.
 Discuss.
 Chapter 11-18 review in groups.
 Share out.
 Time to study vocab.
 Movie.

-HW - Read chapters 22-25 for Wednesday.
+HW - Read chapters 22-25 for Thursday.

 HW - 26-29 due on Friday.